Code-dot-mil/code.mil/implementation-guide.md

 history in any repositories that are proposed for release have been properly scrubbed before the material is reviewed for release.

-Software that is released to the public is similar to a publication and SHOULD be treated like one.
-The author(s) MUST ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
+Software that is released to the public is similar to a publication and should be treated like one.
+The author(s) must ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
-Language that would not be used in a professional journal MUST not be used in software.
+Language that would not be used in a professional journal must not be used in software.
 Direct any questions about this to your agency's public affairs office.